KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     or hyperbolic, eccentricity >= 1.0).
 If the orbit is closed, then this value will be in the range [0..360), where values larger than 180 represent positions in the orbit where it is "coming back down" from apoapsis to periapsis.
-But if the orbit is open, then this value will be in the range (-180..180), where negative values are used to represent the positions in the orbit where it is "coming down" to the periapsis.
-The difference is because it does not make sense to speak of the orbit looping all the way around 360 degrees in the case of an open orbit where it does not come back down.
+But if the orbit is open, then this value doesn't have any limits, and furthermore negative values are used to represent the portion of the orbit that is "coming down" to the periapsis, rather than using values > 180 for this.

-    Note that the above switch between 0..360 versus -180..180 happens when the orbit is *mathematically* shown to be an escaping orbit, NOT when it's still an ellipse but the apoapsis happens to be higher than the body's sphere of influence so the game will let it escape anyway.
-Both conditions look similar on the game map so it may be hard to tell them apart without actually querying the eccentricity to find out which it is.
+    Note that the above switch between MEANANOMALY behaving in the "closed" versus "open" way depends on the orbit being *mathematically* shown to be an escaping orbit, NOT merely "escaping" because it has an apoapsis higher than the body's sphere of influence.
+If the orbit's mathematical parameters show it to be an ellipse, but its apoapsis is higher than the body's sphere of influence, then the game will let it escape anyway despite it still being an elliptical orbit.
+(It's just an elliptical orbit with the top "cut off".)
+The MEANANOMALY measurement will treat such elliptical-but-escaping-anyway scenarios
+    as "closed" even though they don't look like it on the map.

 .. attribute:: Orbit:EPOCH